i3uex/CompareML/README.md

 | Recall (Sensitivity)  | It indicates the proportion of proportion of positives predicted as positives.
 With the confusion Matrix it can be calculated as: (number of true positives / (number of true positives + number of false negatives).
 A recall value is given for each algorithm selected. |

-## 9. Deployment
+## 10. Deployment

-How to deploy the project
+How to deploy the project --esta parte la puede redactar Andy--

+En Linux:
+➔	apt-get install r-base
+➔	pip3 install cherrypy
+➔	pip3 install turicreate
+➔	pip3 install scikit-learn
+➔	pip3 install tzlocal
+➔	pip3 install rpy2

+En R:
+➔	install.packages("randomForest")
+➔	install.packages("caret", dependencies = T)
+➔	install.packages("e1071")